Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

+- This season, Anthony Davis has made 9.7 shots per game, which adds up to 15.4% of his team's total makes.

-- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.

-- Looking at assists, the Warriors are ranked 15th in the league, giving up 25.7 per game.
+- In terms of assists, the Warriors have allowed 25.7 per game, 15th in the NBA.

-- The Warriors are the 23rd-ranked team in the league at allowing threes, conceding 12.9 made 3-pointers per game.
+- Allowing 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.

 Anthony Davis vs. the Warriors